-ME AND YOU AND A DOG NAMED
+ME AND YOU AND A DOG NAMED BOO

 written by Lobo